arrow

 What Are Cross Border Transactions and Money Exchange?

-Cross border transactions are financial transfers where the parties involved are located in different countries, often involving currency exchange and international banking processes.
+Cross border transactions are financial transfers between parties located in different countries.
+They often involve currency exchange and international banking processes.

 Money exchange is the process of converting one currency into another, typically through a financial institution or a currency exchange service, based on current exchange rates.